JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 Frontierland has two great rides, Big Thunder Mountain Railroad and Splash Mountain.
 Tom Sawyer Island makes for a good wind-down spot, as does a ride on the Mark Twain Riverboat.
 Don't forget to watch the classic Country Bear Jamboree before leaving Frontierland.

-Set in the early America colony theme, Liberty Square exemplifies Disney's attention to detail.
-The area has no public restrooms and a brown stone walkway winds through the center of the area, you can guess what it represents from colonial times.
-A trained eye can spot Paul Revere's message, and a replica of the Liberty Bell is front and center.
+Set in an early America colonial theme, Liberty Square exemplifies Disney's attention to detail.
+The area has no public restrooms and a brown stone walkway winds through the center of the area; you can guess what it represents from colonial times.
+A trained eye can spot Paul Revere's message and a replica of the Liberty Bell stands in the center of plaza.

 We love to visit Ye Olde Christmas Shoppe any time of year, but especially during the holidays when there are artists customizing the ornaments.
 The Hall of Presidents is a historic and popular attraction that is worth seeing over and over again.
-The most popular ride in Liberty Square is the famous Haunted Mansion, with an updated queue area, this attraction only gets better with time.
+The most popular ride in Liberty Square is the famous Haunted Mansion, where the Ghost Host introduces you to the 999 happy haunts within.This attraction only gets better with time and the updated queue area offers a lot of fun things to do while waiting in line.

 ![Ghost Lady Renata at The Haunted Mansion during Mickey's Not So Scary Halloween Party](/img/post/disney-world-faq/ghost-lady-renata.jpg)
 *Ghost Lady Renata entertains the living at The Haunted Mansion during Mickey's Not So Scary Halloween Party.*

-There are too many great attractions at the Kingdom to list, but a first trips should include a flight with Dumbo, a spin in a teacup, a trip to the Enchanted Tiki Room, and a lesson from the Presidents of the United States.
+There are too many great attractions at the Kingdom to list, but a first trip should include a flight with Dumbo, a spin in a teacup, a trip to the Enchanted Tiki Room, and a lesson from the Presidents of the United States.
 Don't forget to ride Prince Charming's Carousel and attempt to pull the sword from the stone.

 ![Attempting to pull the sword from the stone](/img/post/disney-world-faq/the-sword-in-the-stone.jpg) *Sometimes they make a big deal when you try to pull the sword from the stone in front of Prince Charming's Carousel.*

 If you can get a spot for lunch or dinner, use the Fastpass+ or a dining reservation for Be Our Guest.
 If you have children with you, especially young princesses, this restaurant is a must see.

-There are other night shows at Walt Disney World, but the best fireworks are certainly at Magic Kingdom.
+There are other night shows at Walt Disney World, but the best fireworks are certainly at the Magic Kingdom.
 The current night show _Wishes_ is worth waiting for.
 Grab a spot on Main Street, preferably by the Partners statue, and prepare to be amazed.
+After you have seen the show, subsequent viewings are really good from the beach at The Polynesian Resort where there is almost never a crowd.

 ### EPCOT

 Epcot, originally EPCOT Center, stands for the Experimental Prototype Community of Tomorrow.
 It began as Walt's dream of a futuristic city, and has become a perpetual world's fair for the last 30 plus years.

 I visited Epcot shortly after its debut as a child, and it was love at first sight.
 The future of the world, innovation, and technology presented in an interactive way I had never experienced before.
-I visited again as a young man, and now, as an adult, it still astonishes me on every visit.
+I visited again as a young man, and now as an adult it still astonishes me on every visit.

 Over twice the size of Magic Kingdom, Epcot is broken into two sections: Future World and World Showcase.